-Unusually well-qualified students who wish to become candidates for the Ph.D. degree in Mass Communications Research may present, through the Department of Communication and Journalism in co-operation with appropriate other departments, a well-defined program to the University Committee on Graduate Study and petition to become candidates for the degree.
+Unusually well-qualified students who wish to become candidates for the Ph.D. degree in Mass Communications Research may present, through the Department of Communication and Journalism in co-operation with appropriate other departments, a well-defined program to the University Committee on the Graduate Division and petition to become candidates for the degree.
 (See "Graduate Division Special Programs.")